Ruddy Turnstone

 I see ruddy turnstones in the nicest places — ocean beaches, mud flats, jetties, rocky shores, and boat docks.

-There are usually a few of them around New York and New Jersey in winter.
+There are usually a few of them around and in winter.

 I saw these in Cape May, New Jersey.
 They can be found wintering on the coasts of five other continents, too: Europe, Asia, South America, Africa, and Australia.